-Determine your monthly mortgage payment, total interest expense and pay-off date for a fixed rate mortgage.
-The graph below the table shows how the principal balance gets paid down over the term of the mortgage and how at the beginning of the mortgage, the mortgage payment is comprised of mostly interest while at the end of the mortgage, the payment is comprised of mostly principal
+Use our mortgage calculator to determine your monthly payment, total interest expense and payoff date for a fixed rate mortgage based on mortgage amount, loan term and mortgage rate.
+The amortization schedule chart below the calculator shows the annual split between principal and interest.
+The chart shows how the principal balance gets paid down over the term of the mortgage and how at the beginning of the mortgage, your monthly payment is comprised of mostly interest while at the end of the loan, the payment is comprised of mostly principal.

 Monthly Housing Payments

 Your loan amount is one of the most important factors in determining your mortgage payment.
 Simply put, the larger your mortgage, the higher your monthly mortgage payment and the smaller your mortgage, the lower your monthly mortgage payment.
 Borrowers should evaluate mortgage payments for different loan amounts to determine the monthly payment they are comfortable with.
 In addition to your mortgage payment, borrowers should factor in other housing expenses including property tax, homeowners insurance as well as other potentially applicable expenses such as mortgage insurance and homeowners association (HOA) dues, to make sure they are getting a mortgage and home they can afford.
 Our mortgage calculator enables you to understand how your monthly payment changes depending on your loan amount and other factors.